dinagr/frontend-nanodegree-mobile-portfolio-master/README.md

 ##Optimazations -

+#index.html / project_2048.jtml / project_mobile.html / project_webpref.html

+1. Commenting the fonts that are not working
+2. Adding media queries to the css files
+3. Inline part of the css
+4. Inline one of the js files in the footer and make it async
+5. Define all the js as async and move them to the footer

 #Pizza.html

 1. Dividing the style.css file to a few files and adding media query to some of them.